Sri Lanka marks independence anniversary amid economic woes - KESQ

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka is marking its 75th independence anniversary as a bankrupt nation, with many citizens angry, anxious and in no mood to celebrate.
-Many Buddhists and Christian clergy had announced a boycott of the celebration on Saturday, while activists and others expressed anger at what they see as a waste of money in a time of severe economic crisis.
-Sri Lanka is effectively bankrupt and has suspended repayment of nearly $7 billion in foreign debt due this year pending the outcome of talks with the International Monetary Fund.
-Unsustainable debt and a severe balance of payment crisis, on top of lingering scars from the COVID-19 pandemic, have led to a severe shortage of essentials such as fuel, medicine and food.
+COLOMBO, Sri Lanka (AP) — Sri Lanka has marked its 75th independence anniversary as a bankrupt nation, with many citizens angry, anxious and in no mood to celebrate.
+President Ranil Wickremesinghe, who has started to improve some but not all of the acute shortages, acknowledged the somber state of the nation, saying in a televised speech, “We have reached the point of destruction.”
+Wickremesinghe said that the first six months of the year will be difficult.
+Many Buddhists and Christian clergy boycotted the celebration in the capital while activists and others expressed anger at what they see as a waste of money in a time of severe economic crisis.
+Despite the criticism, armed troops paraded along the main esplanade in Colombo, showcasing military equipment.